 The weasel’s small high and high metabolism requires the weasel to hunt non-stop and eat 60% of their body weight each day to stay healthy.
-Hunting is such a big part of their lives that, unlike most animals, it will continue to hunt and kill even when it has just eaten and has plenty of food.
+Hunting is such a big part of their lives that, unlike most animals, it will continue to hunt and kill even when it has just eaten and have plenty of food.

 5. Weasels do a war dance